 Storage and Email Transformation Project

 Digital storage and email have changed immensely and on an ongoing basis since Ohio State first introduced these services more than 25 years ago.
 We have made changes and updates to the services over the years to ensure things run smoothly and keep pace with changes in technology and with how people use email and storage.
 We are currently modifying email and storage services in response to changes in Microsoft's pricing model.
 As this project progresses, we will continually update this page so you can access the information as you need it.
+You can find the most recent articles about this project here.

 Why Services are Changing